pictoune/pictoune.github.io/_posts/2024-07-16-master-a-new-language.md

 ---
 layout: post
-title: "🚀 Master a New Language in Months, Not Years: Use AnkiLingoFlash for Quickly Building a Strong Vocabulary Foundation"
+title: "🚀 Learn a New Language in Months, Not Years: Use AnkiLingoFlash for Quickly Building a Strong Vocabulary Foundation"
 date: 2024-07-16
 categories: language-learning
 ---

-# 🚀 Master a New Language in Months, Not Years: Use AnkiLingoFlash for Quickly Building a Strong Vocabulary Foundation
+# 🚀 Learn a New Language in Months, Not Years: Use AnkiLingoFlash for Quickly Building a Strong Vocabulary Foundation

 ## 📚 Table of Contents
 1. [Introduction: The Benefits of Language Learning](#-introduction-the-benefits-of-language-learning)